fishneck/COBRA/README.md

-This github repo contains instructions, codes, and results from Quantifying Impairment and Disease Severity Using AI Models Trained on Healthy Subjects by Boyang Yu, Aakash Kaku, Kangning Liu, Avinash Parnandi, Emily Fokas, Anita Venkatesan, Natasha Pandit, Rajesh Ranganath, Heidi Schambra and Carlos Fernandez-Granda.
+This is the github repo for the paper *Quantifying Impairment and Disease Severity Using AI Models Trained on Healthy Subjects* by Boyang Yu, Aakash Kaku, Kangning Liu, Avinash Parnandi, Emily Fokas, Anita Venkatesan, Natasha Pandit, Rajesh Ranganath, Heidi Schambra and Carlos Fernandez-Granda.

 For more information please visit our website https://fishneck.github.io/COBRA/